Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that takes a list of input
+commands that finds all empty files